-Viva Voce: If you are asked to participate in a formative viva voce, you will be invited to attend in person at CAT or by Teams, telephone, or other electronic means for distance-learning methods.
+Viva Voce: As part of the assessment for your extended dissertation you will be asked to participate in a formative viva voce.
+You will be invited to attend in person at CAT or by VOIP/Teams, telephone, or other electronic means for distance-learning methods.